 Once at Vagar Airport, we’ll collect our van and drive to the capital, Torshavn.
 The largest city in the Faroes (home to about 19,000 people) will be our home base for the duration of the tour.
 We will arrive in Torshavn in the evening, but there will still be plenty of time to grab some late-night food before the sun dips below the horizon around 11:00 PM.

-We’ll take it easy this morning with a walking tour of Torshavn led by an avid raconteur and native son of the city.
+We’ll take it easy this morning and shake off the jet lag with a walking tour of Torshavn led by an avid raconteur and native son of the city.
 We’ll stroll the main pedestrian street, named for the Faroe Islands’ only Nobel Prize winner, learn the history of Torshavn’s earliest settlers, and imagine a time when the busiest street in the capitol was so narrow, you could span it with your arms.

 We’ll spend the afternoon in the historic village of Kirkjubøur, home to the remains of a cathedral that dates back to the 13th century, a house that has been continually inhabited for 900 years, and one of the country’s most gifted artists.
 We’ll visit them all.